boyu-zhang-25/boyu-zhang-25.github.io/_pages/about.md

 My research interest lies in Affective Computing, Machine Learning, and HCI.
 In particular, I focus on:

-* Developing ubiquitous computation tools to unobtrusively sense human behaviors and promote mental well-being with personalized interventions.
+* Developing computation tools to sense human behaviors, augment human ability, and promote well-being with personalized interventions.
-* Designing explicable, robust, and unbiased data-driven algorithms for healthcare applications.
+* Designing explainable and robust data-driven algorithms for high-stakes healthcare settings, minimizing the bias and opacity in automated agents.

 Please see my publications and CV for more details.